🔒 Case Study

 The Debit Card Perks program gave East West Bank a new lever for customer engagement — offering meaningful discounts to debit card holders across both mobile and web, while directly addressing an underserved, high-churn segment.

-EWB customers with access
+East West Bank customers with access

 Merchant categories at launch